 Launching the project was Hon.
 C. Mike Doryen, Managing Director, Forestry Development Authority (FDA).
 He thanked WRI and One Tree Planted for including Liberia in its grant portfolio under its African Forest Landscape Restoration Initiative (AFR100) to 100million hectares of land in Africa into restoration by 2030.
-He praised SCNL for its commitment to staying focused during 'good and bad times.
+He praised SCNL for its commitment to staying focused during 'good and Cocoa and cashew nuts are two of the world's leading agriculture products now, and when you plant these trees, in the next, few years, you will start making money from them.
+The benefit of this project will also be the more trees planted, it will help to reduce all the bad air from cars... allows the citizens to breathe clean and fresh air, and creates jobs for the youth bad times.
 "SCNL was established in 1986 and has been a pioneer in the conservation business, which makes it the oldest Liberian Conservation Institution.
 SCNL is very committed, that's why they're one of our best partners in the forest sector.
 So, today, there is a project for Grand Cape Mount County to plant 60,600 trees, and the FDA is happy to provide support for the implementation of the project," Mr. Doryen said.